RaviTambade/TFLReact/notes/BuildAutomation.md

-# Role of Package Managers and Build Automation tools in Node JS
+# Build Automation tools in Node JS

 ## Package Managers
 In JavaScript applications, especially those using Node.js, package managers play a crucial role in managing and maintaining dependencies.
 They simplify the development workflow, ensure consistent environments, and facilitate the integration of external libraries and tools.
 Here’s a detailed look at their roles: